 GTA 6 Release Date – When is it coming out?

-We currently have no details on when GTA 6 will release, and with Red Dead Redemption 2 launching in 2018 it won’t be for at least another year, most likely much longer.
+We currently have no details on when GTA 6 will release, and with Red Dead Redemption 2 launching in 2018 and no mention of GTA at E3 2018, we reckon it could be 2020 before we even get a good look at Grand Theft Auto 6.

 GTA 6 News – What’s being said about it?